tbolon/awesome-dotnet-winforms/README.md

 # Awesome .NET WinForms Libraries

-A curated list of of .NET libraries for Windows Forms (winforms)
+A curated list of free and open-source .NET libraries for Windows Forms (winforms).

 ## Validation / DataBinding